A guide to choosing your Heated Towel Rail

 Towel warmers and radiators need certain items to function.
 Valves are the most important feature and there are two types that you may consider: thermostatic and non-thermostatic.
 A thermostatic valve will control the temperature of the radiator, whereas a non-thermostatic valve will not.
 Thermostatic valves are mainly installed in circumstances where the temperature is decided in each room individually by the turn knob on the valve.
 The only other function needed to ascertain the right kind of valve is as to whether you need straight or angled.
 Most commonly, angled valves are for towel rails with pipe work from the wall, and straight for pipe work from the floor.

 There are plenty of heated towel rails out there with distinctively different characteristics, from traditional frames to contemporary designer concepts, including wall-mounted units, chrome materials and stainless steel options.
-Make a bold statement with sought-after heated towel rails from leading manufacturers such as CH Designs, Reina and Cherished Radiators.
-These companies work under the philosophy that radiator towel rails are no longer just a functional item in any every day bathroom – towel rail radiators are able to complement every other feature in the room and blend effortlessly into any design concept whilst continuing to heat the space effectively and efficiently.
-Items are available in a broad range of colours and finishes, so you’re sure to track down towel rails perfect for your needs!
+Make a bold statement with sought-after models from leading manufacturers such as CH Designs, Reina and Cherished Radiators.
+These companies work under the philosophy that radiator towel rails are no longer just a functional item in any every day bathroom – are able to complement every other feature in the room and blend effortlessly into any design concept whilst continuing to heat the space effectively and efficiently.
+Items are available in a broad range of colours and finishes, so you’re sure to track down one that is perfect for your needs!